jcolag/Miniboost/README.md

 # Miniboost

-A lightweight note-editor compatible with Boost Note
+A lightweight note-editor (mostly) compatible with Boost Note

 I *really* like [Boost Note](https://boostnote.io/) and have been happily using it for years.
 However, my laptop is getting a little bit long in the tooth and yet another Electron app is a bit much to run at all times.
 And if note-taking software isn't available at all times, it's unfortunately not very useful.